BenedictC/Properations/Readme.md

 }
 ```

-There are methods that transforming and combining results, errors recovery, delaying and creating interdependencies between futures.
+There are methods for transforming and combining results, errors recovery, delaying and creating interdependencies between futures.

 ### What is a promise?